rhaeguard/shum/README.md

 ## Variables

-Currently, shum supports global variables.

 Syntax to declare a variable:

 ```
 let [varName]:[dataType]
 ```

-When a GLOBAL variable is declared, the initial value is `null`.
+When a variable is declared, the initial value is `null`.
 There are two operations we can do with a variable:

 - `varName@` - loads the value of the variable onto the stack
 - `varName!` - binds the value at the top of the stack to the variable with the given name